GATechMSCS/fall2023/README.md

-This repo house the work for Fall Semester 2023 (1st Semester at Georgia Institute of Technology)
+This repo houses the work for Fall Semester 2023 (1st Semester at Georgia Institute of Technology)